Kaspersky will shutter US operations after software is banned by Commerce Department, citing risk

 NEW YORK (AP) — Cybersecurity firm Kaspersky says it’s shutting down all of its operations in the United States, just weeks after the Commerce Department banned the use of the company’s software in the country.

 Kaspersky will “gradually wind down” its U.S. operations starting July 20, according to a statement from the Moscow company.
-Positions based in the U.S. will also be eliminated, the company said, without immediately confirming how many employees would be let go.
+Positions based in the U.S. will also be eliminated, the company said, later confirming that fewer than 50 employees would be impacted.

 “Kaspersky has been operating in the U.S. for close to 20 years, contributing to the nation’s strategic cybersecurity goals by safeguarding organizations and individuals in the country from ever-evolving cyberthreats,” Kaspersky stated.
 “The company has carefully examined and evaluated the impact of the U.S. legal requirements and made this sad and difficult decision as business opportunities in the country are no longer viable.”

 The company also argued that the government had based its decision on the “geopolitical climate and theoretical concerns” rather than independently verifying risk.
-Kaspersky said that the decision by the U.S. would benefit cybercriminals, while also diminishing consumer choice.
+Kaspersky said this would benefit cybercriminals, while also diminishing consumer choice.

-The department said it had considered Kaspersky’s objections to the initial findings of its investigation, but found that the decision to ban its software was “well supported.”
+In last month’s decision, the department said it had considered Kaspersky’s objections to the initial findings of its investigation, but found that the decision to ban its software was still “well supported.”

 Kaspersky boasts one of the world’s most popular consumer antivirus products and a research unit widely respected for routinely exposing elite hacking groups.
 In the company’s announcement this week, Kaspersky said its “business remains resilient” and that its priority to “protect our customers in any country from cyberthreats” was unchanged.